fengxia41103/myblog/content/thoughts/mob.md

-of mobs(= society) is a becoming better, is that there are many many many many different voices who argue, who fight, who disagree, who challenge, who is not convinced, who always feel the others' decision is, questionable..... that, will a sign, that the people are now, smarter, and safer, to deal with.
+of mobs(= society) is a becoming better, is that there are many many many many different voices who argue, who fight, who disagree, who challenge, who is not convinced, who always feel the others' decision is, questionable..... that, will be a good sign, that the people are now, smarter, and safer, to deal with.

 The common mistake to make, is that you like to fool foolish people,